Data Science Challenge Mentors

 Meet your mentors

-Cindy Gonzales originally joined LLNL as an administrator, onboarding and offboarding summer students during their internships.
-After attending a machine learning seminar, she was inspired to embark on a data science career and now works as a data scientist in the Global Security Computing Applications Division.
-Her research interests include using machine learning to detect objects in unconventional types of imagery.
-She earned her B.S. in Statistics from Cal State East Bay and is planning to finish her M.S. in Data Science from Johns Hopkins University in Summer 2022.
-Cindy is also involved in several initiatives that promote diversity and inclusion in STEM.
+Program Director: Cindy Gonzales is the Data Science Team Lead for the Biosecurity and Data Science Applications Group in LLNL’s Global Security Computing Applications Division.
+She originally joined the Lab as an administrator, but after attending a machine learning seminar, she was inspired to embark on a data science career.
+She spent years completing her education while working full-time at LLNL and started as a data scientist at LLNL in 2019.
+Her research interests include using machine learning for object detection and tracking in unconventional types of imagery.
+She earned her B.S. in Statistics from Cal State East Bay and her M.S. in Data Science from Johns Hopkins University.
+Cindy is also involved in several initiatives that promote diversity and inclusion in STEM, is a long-distance runner, and is the proud mother of two young children.

-Computer scientist Brian Gallagher returns to direct the 2022 Data Science Challenge program.
+Program Director: Brian Gallagher, a computer scientist, returns to direct the 2023 Data Science Challenge program.
 “My main goal for the Challenge is to provide an environment where everyone can grow,” he says.
 When he’s not working with students, he leads the Data Science & Analytics Group at LLNL’s Center for Applied Scientific Computing.
 His primary research interest is machine learning for scientific applications.
 He contributes to several projects in the areas of nuclear threat-reduction, computer networks, and materials discovery and development.
 Brian joined LLNL in 2005 after earning an M.S. in Computer Science at the University of Massachusetts Amherst in 2004 and a B.S. in Computer Science from Carleton College in 1998.